abhillman/urlshortener/README.md

 urlshortener/requirements.txt (i.e. pip install -r requirements.txt).
 sqlite3 must also be installed.

-Then, cd into urlshortener and run ./load_words to load words into sqlite3.
+Then, cd into urlshortener and run ./manage syncdb; ./load_words to load words into sqlite3.

 Finally, start the application by running ./manage runserver

 When you enter an example shortened URL, its shortened form will be returned.
 It will be resolved by typing http://localhost:8000/:short-url

+## Running Tests
+To run tests, cd into urlshortener and run ./manage test